InfiniBrains/Awesome-GameDev-Resources/intro/03-datatypes/README.md

 In C++, a string is a sequence of characters that is stored in an object of the `std::string` class.
 The `std::string` class is part of the C++ Standard Library and provides a variety of functions and operators for manipulating strings.

+### `void type`

+When `void` type specifier is used in functions, it indicates that a function does not return a value.

+It can also be used as a placeholder for a pointer to a memory location to indicate that the pointer is "universal" and can point to data of any type, but this can be arguably a bad pattern, and should be used exceptionally when interchanging types with c-style API.

+We are going to cover this again when covering [pointers and functions](../06-functions/README.md).

 ## Variable Naming

 Variable names are called identifiers.
 In C++, you can use any combination of letters, digits, and underscores to name a variable, it should follow some rules: